News & Views

 What are the Key Advantages?

-a) Profit, taxed in Switzerland, will be at a rate of between 10.1% and 13.99%.
-This is in comparison to the relevant corporate tax rate in Turkey of 22%, or the Turkish personal income tax rate of 35%, if the Turkish resident owns the portfolio directly.
+a) Profit, taxed in Switzerland, will be at a rate of between 11.9% and 14% rather than the relevant corporate tax rate in Turkey of 22%, or rather than the individual income rate of 40% (marginal tax rate).

-b) Exemption of equity fluctuations from tax, rather than being subject to a tax rate of 22% in Turkey.
+b) The exemption of equity fluctuations from tax at nil rate, rather than being subject to a tax rate of 40% in Turkey.

 c) Reducing the information that needs to be provided to Turkey under CRS Regulations.